Why don’t you like working on equipment others have worked on?

 Because in many cases the equipment will have been damaged or otherwise compromised, creating headaches for the next person.

-This is a shame but it’s really just a reflection of what many working in technical fields know well – that the best equipment is unmolested equipment, in original condition, ready for someone to work on it who really knows how to care for it.
+I mean – do you like cleaning up someone else’s mess?
+Who does?
+This is really just a reflection of what many know and that is that the best equipment is usually unmolested equipment, in original condition, ready for someone who deeply understands how to care for it to work on it.

-Don’t get me wrong, I’m not saying that equipment shouldn’t be worked on, only that it just has to be worked on by the right people and sadly, they are few and far between.
-Most attempts at maintenance introduce faults like damaged printed circuit boards, compromised wiring and low-quality parts.
+Refining this then, I am very happy to work on pieces some have worked on previously, but not many.
+Don’t get me wrong, I’m not saying that equipment shouldn’t be worked on, but that it needs to be worked on by the right people.
+Sadly, across all fields, these sorts of people are few and far between.

 Scroll to Top